 CMS: Stands for Content Management System.
 CMS refers to software that can be used for managing all the content used in a website.
 The managed content may include simple text, audio and video files, image files, documents, and Web content.

 Joomla: Refers to a free, open-source CMS, which enables you to build websites and online applications.

 Root Directory: Refers to a location that contains the Joomla installation files, such as htdocs, public_html or www.
 For example, C:\xampp\htdocs is a root directory.

 Front-end: Refers to the part of a website that is displayed to the general public.

 Back-end: Refers to the part of a website that is accessible only to authorized users.

 Plugin: Refers to a small, task-oriented function that intercepts content before it is displayed, and manipulates it in some way.
 Plugins and mambots are synonymous.
 Plugin is the term used in Joomla 1.5 while mambot is used in Joomla 1.0.

-Tag cloud: Refers to a visual depiction of user-generated tags, or simply the word content of a site, used typically to describe the content of websites.
+Tag Cloud: Refers to a visual depiction of user-generated tags, or simply the word content of a site that is used for describing the content of web sites.